Pagina-afbeeldingen

 Whofe warlike ears could never brook retreat,

-Lord Clifford, and lord Stafford, all a-breaft, Charg'd our main battle's front, and, breaking in,
+Charg'd our main battle's front, and, breaking in,

-Is either flain, or wounded dangerous :
+Is either flain, or wounded dangerous:

 I cleft his beaver with a downright blow;

-That this is true, father, behold his blood.
-[Showing his bloody Sword.
 MONT.
 And, brother, here's the earl of Wiltfhire's blood, [To YORK, Showing his.
-Whom I encounter'd as the battles join'd..

 RICH.
 Speak thou for me, and tell them what I did.3

-[Throwing down the Duke of SOMERSET'S
+[Throwing down the Duke of SOMERSET'S Head.

 This is an inadvertency in our author.
-The elder Clifford was flain by York, and his fon lives to revenge his death.
+The elder Clifford was flain by York, and his fon lives to revenge

 M. MASON.

 3 Rich.
 Speak thou for me, and tell them what I did.]
 Here, as Mr. Elderton of Salisbury has obferved to me, is a grofs anachronism.
-At the time of the first battle of Saint Albans, at which Richard is reprefented in the last scene of the preceding play to have fought, he was, according to that gentleman's calculation, not one year old, having (as he conceives,) been born at Fotheringay Castle, October 21, 1454.
-At the time to which the third fcene of the firft Act of this play is referred, he was, according to the fame gentleman's computation, but fix years old; and in the fifth Act, in which Henry is reprefented as having
+At the time of the first battle of Saint Albans, at which Richard is reprefented in the last scene of the preceding play to have fought, he was, according to that gentleman's calculation, not one year old, having (as he conceives,) been born at Fotheringay Caftle, October 21, 1454.
+At the time to which the third fcene of the first Act of this play is referred, he was, according to the fame gentleman's computation, but fix years old; and in the fifth Act, in which Henry is reprefented as having

 fons.

-What, is your grace4 dead, my lord of Somerfet?
+What, is your grace 4 dead, my lord of Somerfet?
 NORF.
-Such hope have all the line of John of Gaunt!
+Such hope have all the line of John of Gaunt !

 RICH.
 Thus do I hope to thake king Henry's head.